 Your Adult Disability Payment will be the same amount as your PIP.
 You'll be paid on the same day and there will be no gap in your payments during the move from PIP to Adult Disability Payment.

-In the future, payment of Disability Living Allowance (DLA) for children in Scotland will transfer from the Department for Work and Pensions (DWP) to Social Security Scotland.
-A new benefit called Child Disability Payment will replace DLA for children in Scotland.
+Disability Living Allowance (DLA) for children in Scotland has now transfered from the Department for Work and Pensions (DWP) to Social Security Scotland.
+Child Disability Payment will replace DLA for children in Scotland.
 There will be no change to the amount you are paid.
 Children and young people in Scotland will continue to get Child Disability Payment until they are 18.

 Disability Living Allowance (DLA) is being replaced by Personal Independence Payment (PIP) for disabled people.
 You can only apply for DLA if you’re under 16.